 They offer power tools, machinery, hand tools, accessories, PPE, benches, wood turning.
 Basically everything!

-Rutlands sell self-branded tools; whilst they can’t be regarded as high end tools, they are often better than average and are well worth consideration.
+Rutlands sell self-branded tools; whilst they shouldn’t be regarded as high-end tools, they are better than average and are well worth consideration.
 We have a number of their tools in the workshop, and for the most part we are impressed.

 However, we have had a few duds, either due to poor manufacturing or poor design.
 The customer service team are excellent about this and will correct without quibble.
 However we have noticed a recent and worrying trend for unfavourable reviews not to reach the website.
 Always a very worrying sign.

 Not a shop we use often, but we’ve heard very good things.
 The tools they sell are more expensive, but only because they only sell quality products and they’re a smaller team.
 If you are looking for a nice hand tool, or something a little different, this could be your answer.

 Similar to Classic Hand Tools, but for the more budget conscience.
 Still good quality tools and a good selection.

 An independent woodworking machinery stockist of new & used woodworking machines.
 You won’t find any hand tools, or many benchtop tools here.
 But what you will find is professional and commercial grade machines.

 Really nice to see what the professional outfits use, but there are also some really nice average joe range of tools that can be hard to source elsewhere.
 Also as a bonus, they have a showroom, where you can see many of these incredible tools in the flesh.